 We literally spent a good hour or two or three just playing in the waves.
 Everyone was jumping in them or over them and the water was surprisingly warm.
 Lifeguards on duty ran back and forth screaming at people to stay away from the areas with dangerous currants and we listened.
 Another huge plus were the free public showers on the beach to rinse off beach water.
 Sure wish Tuscany had that option (for free anyway).

 Obviously we worked up an appetite but since we lingered a little too long in the water our lunch options were limited due to it being after 2pm.
-After passing caffe after caffe of either extrememly overpriced menus or closed for lunch, we found a tiny little creperie with a mildly crazy woman furiously making crepes.
-We each ordered a crepe with egg and bacon with salad and wow, for about 6 euros each with a drink - we made the right choice.
+After passing cafe after cafe of either extremely overpriced menus or closed for lunch, we found a tiny little creperie with a mildly crazy woman furiously making crepes.
+I thought she was going to slap us with some crepe batter when I asked for a diet coke.
+We each ordered a crepe with egg and bacon with salad and wow, for about 6 euros each with a drink – we made the right choice.

 Afterwords we decided to do a little shopping and buy a few gifts.
 Surprisingly many shops had items for sale and were not as overpriced as I expected them to be.
 Everywhere we looked were lovely leather sandals and swim trunks.
 Of course surf boards are available everywhere and for one moment, I felt like I was back in Los Angeles.
 I have to admit, French surfers are very easy on the eyes.